[Skip to Navigation] | [Skip to Content]

 Our guide to luxury holidays in the Lake District

-Welcome to Wordsworth country.
-The wild expanse of the Lake District is Britain's answer to the Alps; a region where days are spent seeking summits, sipping hot chocolate, and wild swimming in Swallows and Amazons waters.
-With boots laced, pocket maps at the ready, and hands still sticky from Grasmere gingerbread, these hills can make a mountaineer out of the slickest of city-dwellers.
-A land of first prizes, the Lake District is England’s largest National Park and UNESCO World Heritage Site (spanning a staggering 2,292 sq km) and home to both its highest mountain and deepest lake, Scafell and Wastwater.
+The wild expanse of the Lake District is Britain's answer to the Alps.
+Just a two-and-a-half-hour train journey from London, this is a region where days are spent seeking summits and nights are for fine dining on the land’s natural larder.
+With boots laced, maps at the ready, and pockets full of Grasmere gingerbread, its hills can make a mountaineer of any city-dweller.
+A land of first prizes, the Lake District is England’s largest National Park and UNESCO World Heritage Site, and home to both its highest mountain and deepest lake.
+It also has a rich literary and artistic heritage, having inspired the likes of Beatrix Potter and William Wordsworth.

-With the sheer scale of the region in mind, mapping out your ideal Lakeland escape might feel somewhat mystifying, which is why we’ve covered the best places to eat, top things to do, and all the must-not-miss sights in our guide to luxury holidays in the Lake District.
-But for that, you’re going to need a base; from rural idylls channelling Narnia-esque interiors to 16th-century farmhouses taking Scandi-design to new heights, there’s never been a chicer place to hang up your walking wares, pop dumplings on the stew, and plan a route over a pot of tea.
+With the sheer scale of the region in mind, mapping out your ideal Lakeland escape might feel somewhat mystifying – which is why we’ve covered the best places to eat, shop and explore in our guide to luxury holidays in the Lake District.
+First, though, you’ll need a base.
+Whether it’s a modernist lake house set by a glittering shoreline or a 17th-century farmhouse reimagined in riotous colour and texture, these hideaways combine comfort with serious style.
+There’s never been a chicer place to hang up your walking boots, simmer a Herdwick lamb stew, and plan your next route by a crackling woodburner.
 This is the Lake District – but not as you know it.

 Locations in the Lake District